-Credit risk related to receivables resulting from the sale of inventory is managed by requiring customers to pay advances before transfer of ownership, therefore, substantially eliminating the Group's credit risk in this respect.
+Credit risk related to receivables resulting from the sale of inventory is managed by requiring customers to pay upfront through online sales or advances before transfer of ownership, therefore, substantially eliminating the Group's credit risk in this respect.

 With respect to credit risk arising from the financial assets of the Group, which comprise cash and cash equivalents, the Group's exposure to credit risk arises from default of the counterparty, with a maximum exposure equal to the carrying amount of these instruments.
-At 31 December 2020 the Group's maximum exposure to credit risk is EUR 92,015,174 (31 December 2019: EUR 79,222,225).
-The main reasons of this increase are cash and cash equivalent increased by EUR 16,819,062 in 2020 compared to 2019.
+At 31 December 2021 the Group's maximum exposure to credit risk is EUR 119,155,093 (31 December 2020: EUR 92,015,174).
+The main reasons of this increase are cash and cash equivalent increased by EUR 25,415,969 in 2021 compared to 2020.
+The group only deals with banks with an S&P and Fitch credit rating of minimum -A, see note 5 for more details.